 The desired use shall not unreasonably burden public agencies to provide roads and streets, sewers, water, drainage, school improvements, and police and fire protection.
-Only electrical service is required for the subject request and this is already available as the applicant constructed an overhead branch transmission line from HELCO's main transmission line on Mamalahoa Highway to the subject property along the path of the existing four-wheel drive road.
+Only electrical service is required for the proposed use, and the existing generator and fuel tank on the property provide that power.
 Access to the property is deemed adequate to accommodate the anticipated traffic generated.
-Fire, police and emergency services are available from the fire station and police sub-station located in Kona.
-The applicant shall meet all applicable agency requirements of the Department of Health, Department of Water Supply, Department of Public Works and Fire Department.
+Police and emergency services are available from Kealakekua and the nearest fire services are in Hawaiian Ocean View Estates.
+The applicant shall meet all applicable agency requirements of the Department of Health, Department of Public Works and Fire Department.

 Unusual conditions, trends, and needs have arisen since the district boundaries and regulations were established.
 Section 205-4.5 of Chapter 205, Land Use Commission, Hawaii Revised Statues, lists permitted uses within the agricultural districts.
 Among others, two of the permitted uses include "Public, private, and quasipublic utility lines and roadways, transformer stations, communications equipment building, solid waste transfer stations, major water storage tanks, and appurtenant small buildings such as booster pumping stations, but not including offices or yards for equipment, material, vehicle storage, repair or maintenance, or treatment plants, or corporation yards, or other like structures;" and "Wind energy facilities, including the appurtenances associated with the production and transmission of wind generated energy; provided that such facilities and appurtenances are compatible with agricultural land."
 While it is clear from this language that the framers of the State Land Use Law recognized the need for public, private and quasi-public utility lines and roadways to be permitted within agricultural districts, and later amended the law to permit wind energy facilities, Section 205-4.5 does not specifically permit telecommunication towers.
-In recent years, however, it has become increasingly clear that technological advances in the telecommunications industry have outpaced the provisions of the land use law as telecommunications towers are now required in order to provide services to the general public.
+In recent years, however, it has become increasingly clear that technological advances in the telecommunications industry have outpaced the provisions of the Land Use Law as telecommunications towers are now required in order to provide services to the general public.
 This is especially true in rural areas where traditional land-line telephone service is sometimes unavailable due to the high cost of installing power poles and lines.
 The growth of the cellular telecommunications industry is a worldwide phenomenon and has generated a need for increased telecommunication infrastructure including telecommunication towers and antennae.
 The proposed use is part of an existing telecommunication infrastructure and will enable the applicant to provide uninterrupted telecommunication services to its customers throughout the County of Hawaii.

-The land upon which the proposed use is sought is unsuited for the uses permitted within the district.
-While a portion of the subject property may be used for agricultural activities, the portion containing the subject telecommunication project is not.
-Furthermore, the ALISH Map does not classify the land as having any agricultural importance and the Land Study Bureau's Overall Master Productivity rating for the area is "D" or "Poor."
-Additionally, as the telecommunication use will be limited to a 1,980 square foot area, it will not seriously impair the agricultural productivity or potential of the subject property, nor will it seriously or significantly deplete the County of Hawaii's agricultural land resource.
+The land upon which the proposed use is sought is-unsuited for the uses permitted within the district.
+While the majority of the subject property is used for agricultural activities, the portion containing the subject telecommunication project is not.
+While the ALISH Map classifies the land on the subject property as "Other Important Agricultural Land," the Land Study Bureau's Overall Master Productivity rating for the area is "D" or "Poor."
+Additionally, as the telecommunication use will be limited to a 1,600 square foot area, it will not seriously impair the agricultural productivity or potential of the subject property, nor will it seriously or significantly deplete the County of Hawaii's agricultural land resource.